Ball screw: Manufacture

 Ball screw shafts may be fabricated by rolling, yielding a less precise but inexpensive and mechanically efficient product.
 Rolled ball screws have a positional precision of several thousandths of an inch per foot.

-Ball screw are classified using "accuracy grades" from C0 (most precise) to C10.
-High-precision screw shafts are typically precise to one thousandth of an inch per foot (830 nanometers per centimeter) or better.
+Ball screws are classified using "accuracy grades" from C0 (most precise) to C10.
+High-precision screw shafts are typically precise to one thousandth of an inch per foot (830 nm/cm) or better.
 They have historically been machined to gross shape, case-hardened, and then ground.
 The three-step process is needed because high-temperature machining distorts the workpiece.
 Hard whirling is a recent (2008) precision machining technique that minimizes heating of the work, and can produce precision screws from case-hardened bar stock.
 Instrument-quality screw shafts are typically precise to 250 nanometers per centimeter.
 They are produced on precision milling machines with optical distance measuring equipment and special tooling.
 Similar machines are used to produce optical lenses and mirrors.
 Instrument screw shafts are generally made of Invar, to prevent temperature from changing tolerances too much.

 Applications

 Ball screws are used in aircraft and missiles to move control surfaces, especially for electric fly by wire, and in automobile power steering to translate rotary motion from an electric motor to axial motion of the steering rack.
 They are also used in machine tools, robots, and precision assembly equipment.
 High-precision ball screws are used in steppers for semiconductor manufacturing.

 A ball screw is used to expand the Deployable Tower Assembly (DTA) structure on the James Webb Space Telescope.

-A ball screw is also planned to be used in TerraPower's Natrium Reactor as part of it Control rod drive mechanism.
+A ball screw is also planned to be used in TerraPower's Natrium Reactor as part of its Control rod drive mechanism.